-Service Name ACUTE INPATIENT HOSPITALIZATION Medication management, consultation and education Individual, group, and family therapy available and offered as tolerated and/or appropriate Face-to-face service with the physician (psychiatrist preferred) or APRN, 6 of 7 days Psychological services as needed Consultation services for medical, dental, pharmacology, dietary, pastoral, emergency medical, therapeutic and educational activities Laboratory, radiological, physical and neurological exams, and other diagnostic services as needed Discharge plan developed at admission to include referral to community-based rehabilitation/social services to assist in safe transition to community living; linkage to treatment services at next appropriate level of care; and incorporates natural supports Length of Services Until the individual is stabilized, able to be treated at a less intensive level of care, and meets the conditions of the discharge plan.
-Staffing Staff Requirements as per licensing and/or accreditation standards, may include: Medical Director (Boarded or Board eligible Psychiatrist) Psychiatrist (s) and/or Physicians (s) LMHP, LADC, LIMHP, PLMHP, Psychologist RN(s) and APRN(s) (psychiatric experience preferable) Social Worker(s) (at least one social worker, holding an MSW degree) Direct Care staff shall have demonstrated skills and competencies in treatment with individuals with a behavioral health diagnosis, demonstrated by at least one of the following: two years lived experience; two years' direct care experience in a human service field; two years of training in a human service field; or a bachelor's degree or higher in psychology, sociology, or related human service field, which is preferred.
-Staffing Ratio Staff ratio as per licensing and/or accreditation standards Hours of Operation 24/7 Individual Desired Outcome Symptoms are stabilized and the individual no longer meets clinical guidelines for acute care Sufficient supports are in place and individual can move to a less restrictive environment Treatment plan goals and objectives are substantially met
+Service Name ACUTE INPATIENT HOSPITALIZATION Medication management, consultation and education • Individual, group, and family therapy available and offered as tolerated and/or appropriate • Face-to-face service with the physician (psychiatrist preferred) or APRN, 6 of 7 days Psychological services as needed Consultation services for medical, dental, pharmacology, dietary, pastoral, emergency medical, therapeutic and educational activities • Laboratory, radiological, physical and neurological exams, and other diagnostic services as needed • Discharge plan developed at admission to include referral to community-based rehabilitation/social services to assist in safe transition to community living; linkage to treatment services at next appropriate level of care; and incorporates natural supports Length of Until the individual is stabilized, able to be treated at a less intensive level of care, and meets the conditions of the Services discharge plan.
+Staffing Staff Requirements as per licensing and/or accreditation standards, may include: Medical Director (Boarded or Board eligible Psychiatrist) Psychiatrist (s) and/or Physicians (s) LMHP, LADC, LIMHP, PLMHP, Psychologist RN(s) and APRN(s) (psychiatric experience preferable) Social Worker(s) (at least one social worker, holding an MSW degree) Direct Care staff shall have demonstrated skills and competencies in treatment with individuals with a behavioral health diagnostic demonstrated by at least one of the following: two years lived experiment two years' direct earn health diagnosis, demonstrated by at least one of the following: two years lived experience; two years' direct care experience in a human service field; two years of training in a human service field; or a bachelor's degree or higher in psychology, sociology, or related human service field, which is preferred.
+Staffing Ratio Staff ratio as per licensing and/or accreditation standards Hours of 24/7 Operation Individual Symptoms are stabilized and the individual no longer meets clinical guidelines for acute care Desired • Sufficient supports are in place and individual can move to a less restrictive environment Outcome Treatment plan goals and objectives are substantially met